kandrefs/SuperbatGUI/README.md

 # SuperbatGUI
 Batch files and GUI interface for specific video archival purposes.

-Made for Windows 10 Pro - Might work on other windows based system, but is not extensively tested.
+Made for Windows 10 Pro - Might work on other windows based systems, but is not extensively tested.

 Has dependencies outside .bat files and .au3 (needs to be compiled as .exe)
   - MediaConch (cli)